 ) in an attempt to escape and rescue LUH.
 However, the escape won't be easy, and in their strange world, nothing is guaranteed.

-This is one of George Lucas
+This is George Lucas

 in Star Wars